Home

 Clusters are groups of humanitarian organizations, both UN and non-UN, in each of the main sectors of humanitarian action, e.g. nutrition, health, WASH, and are designated by the Inter-Agency Standing Committee (IASC).
 The Global Nutrition Cluster is one of 11 humanitarian clusters

 At the global level, the aim of the cluster approach is to strengthen system-wide preparedness and technical capacity to respond to humanitarian emergencies, and provide clear leadership and accountability in the main areas of humanitarian response.
 At country level, it aims to strengthen partnerships, and the predictability and accountability of international humanitarian action, by strengthening capacity and clearly defining the roles and responsibilities of humanitarian organizations, so people know what to do, when to do it and where so the most affected populations are not left out of the response.
+Click here for a snapshot of the cluster approach developed by Tsunagu.

 Our Team

-The GNC is made up of two critical support arms: coordination and information management and NiE programme
+The GNC is made up of two critical NiE support arms: coordination and information management and programme

 The GNC Coordination Team (GNC CT) is the coordination arm of the GNC and provides leadership and stewardship for coordination and functions as the secretariat for the GNC.
 It is staffed by UNICEF and housed within UNICEF Geneva.
 It represents the GNC partners in global fora and provides strategic leadership, global guidance and operational support to country nutrition clusters/sectors.
 The GNC-CT ensures that UNICEF’s mandate as a Cluster Lead Agency (CLA) for Nutrition, vis a vis the Inter-Agency Standing Committee (IASC) is fulfilled.